Employer Of Record in El Salvador

 Population Characteristics

 6.5 million people are citizens of El Salvador.
 While the national language is Spanish, there is a large number of English-speaking individuals, especially among those with higher levels of education.
 Part of this is attributable to the shared cultural affinity resulting from physical proximity and the many American television shows that play in El Salvador.
-Another part of this is the large number of Salvadorans who currently live in the United States or have returned to El Salvador after several years abroad.
-This cross-border exchange helps carry English deeper into the country.

 Economic Opportunities